Edgelly History, Family Crest & Coats of Arms

 Early History of the Edgelly family

-Another 179 words (13 lines of text) covering the years 1455 and 1487 are included under the topic Early Edgelly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Edgelly research.
+Another 90 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early Edgelly History in all our PDF Extended History products and printed products wherever possible.

 Edgelly Spelling Variations